wdixon512/dm-squire-web/README.md

 2. For tests that require checks against the database after some interaction, make sure your local .env file has the `SERVICE_ACCOUNT` entry in it.
 See https://www.npmjs.com/package/cypress-firebase setup for further instruction on what this .env entry should be set to (it's a JSON object, and has to be on 1 LINE).
 3. You will also need to set `CYPRESS_FIREBASE_TEST_UID` to the UID for one of your google accounts.
 4. If you are having connection issues with Firebase, you can run the `firebase-rtdb.cy.ts` file to help troubleshoot just firebase admin connection in a vaccuum.
 5. RECOMMENDATION: use a different google account for cypress testing than what you use for testing while developing.
-All rooms tied to your cypress test account are deleted after each test run, which can be annoying when using one account.
+All rooms tied to your Cypress test account are deleted after each test run, which can be annoying when using one account.

 # Upcoming Features